Apiquet/Reinforcement_learning/README.md

 ![Image](imgs/FrozenLake_trained.gif)

-A neural network was also used to teach an agent to land on a specific position:
+A neural network was also used to teach an agent to land on a specific position.
+The following agent was trained for 3k episodes:

 ![Image](imgs/agent_3k_episodes.gif)